In a nutshell

 - A sound grounding in corporate finance makes an excellent springboard for working in-house for major companies.
 Some lawyers move to banks to work as corporate finance execs or analysts.
 Company secretarial positions suit lawyers with a taste for internal management and compliance issues.

-- Uncertainty in M&A markets typically leads to a drop in investment activity in general, and there is the possibility that if Brexit negotiations drag on for a long time the markets could remain jittery and M&A/investment activity low.
-Of late, deals in the UK have primarily been driven by inbound activity as savvy investors look to take advantage of the declining value of the pound post-EU referendum result.
-The numbers coming out of the Office for National Statistics show that in 2016 the total deal value for inbound mergers and acquisitions stood at £187.4 billion – the highest it's been since the data was first published in 1969.
-Foreign investment from China was especially high: in 2016 there were 25 Chinese-led UK acquisitions valued at £6.8 billion compared to 15 at £1.3 billion in 2015.
+- Uncertainty in M&A markets typically leads to a drop in investment activity in general, and if Brexit negotiations go sour M&A and investment are likely to take a hit.
+Of late, deals in the UK have primarily been driven by inbound activity as savvy investors looked to take advantage of the declining value of the pound after the EU referendum.
+Foreign investment from China has been especially high: in 2016 there were 25 Chinese-led UK acquisitions valued at £6.8 billion compared to 15 at £1.3 billion in 2015.

-- Globally, the value of M&A deals fell by 19% in 2016 to $3.2 trillion.
+- Globally, the value of M&A deals reached $2.5 trillion in the first half of 2018 (a 65% leap from the same period in 2017).
 While the UK, North America and the Asia-Pacific region all saw dips, deal value in Germany rose by 27%.
 India and Africa were also bustling with M&A activity.
-When it comes to sectors, the technology, energy and industrial/chemical areas are producing lots of deals, while the consumer, retail and leisure sectors are performing poorly.
-The most active sector for M&A in the UK in 2016 was technology, partly due to SoftBank’s acquisition of ARM Holdings, which was worth £24.3 billion.
+The technology, energy and industrial/chemical sectors are producing lots of deals, while the consumer, retail and leisure sectors are performing more poorly.